sysown/proxysql/doc/mirroring.md

 3 rows in set (0.02 sec)
 ```

-Back to the admin interface, we can see that the SELECT statements was executed twice:
+Back to the admin interface, we can see that the SELECT statement was executed twice:
 ``` sql
 Admin> select hostgroup,count_star,schemaname,digest_text from stats_mysql_query_digest ORDER BY digest;
 +-----------+------------+--------------------+----------------------------------+